 The Mediterranean region is affected by numerous aspects of environmental change, including climate change, overexploitation and pollution of air and water.
 The Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) has highlighted the region as one of the most vulnerable in the world.
 Having warmed more than the global average already, the region is at risk of significant water shortages, productivity loss in marine and land ecosystems, increased demand for irrigation and impacts of sea-level rise on coastal infrastructures.
 Countries in the South and East of the basin are at particular risk for severe economic losses and social impacts.
 The shared history and the close connections between countries and regions bordering the Mediterranean call for strong cooperation with respect to adaptation to, and mitigation of ongoing environmental change.

-Unfortunately, comprehensive assessment of recent trends, likely future development and the consequences of environmental change for natural systems, the economy, and the human well-being, including questions of poverty and migrations, is still lacking.
+Unfortunately, a comprehensive assessment of recent trends, likely future development, and the consequences of environmental change for natural systems, the economy, and human well-being, including questions of poverty and migrations, is still lacking.
 Existing assessments cover only parts of the region in disconnected chapters (e.g. the reports of the IPCC or the World Bank) or only some topics (e.g. climate variability).
-Moreover, observational data and findings are not easily accessible and therefore insufficiently used to inform climate and other environmental policy at regional, national and local levels.
+Moreover, observational data and findings are not easily accessible and therefore insufficiently used to inform climate and other environmental policies at regional, national, and local levels.

-In order to bridge this gap, the network of Mediterranean Experts on Climate and environmental Change (MedECC) has been launched at the Conference ‘Our Common Future under Climate Change’ in Paris, France (July 9, 2015).
+In order to bridge this gap, the network of Mediterranean Experts on Climate and Environmental Change (MedECC) has been launched at the Conference ‘Our Common Future under Climate Change’ in Paris, France (July 9, 2015).
 It is important to underline that MedECC is not a research project, as substantial scientific knowledge already exists (e.g. in leading research institutions around the Mediterranean, from large European projects such as CIRCE, or MedCLIVAR, French MISTRALS research program and other research initiatives, such as Med-Cordex).
-The aim is to provide the coherent and comprehensive synthesis and assessment of recent and expected changes for environmental policy and a dedicated science - policy interface.
+The aim is to provide a coherent and comprehensive synthesis and assessment of recent and expected changes in environmental policy and a dedicated science-policy interface.

 This initiative meets a number of existing intentions by important stakeholders, such as the Mediterranean Strategy for Sustainable Development (MSSD 2016-2025), the Regional Climate Change Adaptation Framework for the Mediterranean Marine and Coastal Areas (UNEP/MAP), as well as the proposal included in the ‘Agenda of Positive Solutions’ approved at the Mediterranean Climate Conference (MEDCOP 21) in June 2015.